 General Campbell sent the other half of the 432d to JTF Bravo.
 By the end of May the 418th, 431st, and the 96th's detachment joined the civil affairs effort in northern Iraq.
 The PSYOP personnel supporting JTF Alpha were subsequently reassigned to JTF Bravo.
-The eventual arrival of the CA units' equipment and vehicles allowed them to operate in their accustomed manner within the limitations imposed by the terrain and weather.35
+The eventual arrival of the CA units' equipment and vehicles allowed them to operate in their accustomed manner within the limitations imposed by the terrain and weather.

 As his CAC organization came together in early May, General Campbell directed Colonel Beahm and his 354th Civil Affairs Brigade headquarters to set up a coordination element at Zakho.
 Once operational, the Zakho staff worked directly with General Garner's JTF Bravo and controlled CA activities within the sector.
 At the same time, Campbell split the staff of the 353d Civil Affairs Command into three detachments and tasked one each to supervise the respective civil affairs effort at Zakho, Silopi, and Diyarbakir.
 Beahm based his own command group at Incirlik and, with personnel from both the 353d and 354th, established the Civil-Military Operations Center, known as the CMOC, to coordinate humanitarian relief assistance with the civilian relief agencies and the United Nations.
-As Provide Comfort progressed, General Campbell became the coalition representative to the NGOs and the UNHCR.36 refugees as they arrived.
+As PROVIDE COMFORT progressed, General Campbell became the coalition representative to the NGOs and the UNHCR.

+Once the CA units arrived in northern Iraq, JTF Bravo tasked them with establishing temporary transit centers within the security zone and processing the refugees as they arrived.
 In addition, they were to make the requisite preparations for the refugees to be resettled in their own homes and, hopefully, reinstated in their former occupations.
 For both tasks CA personnel had to integrate the efforts of coalition military police, engineer, and medical personnel with those of the NGOs.
 In the process they took over the management of water, food, shelter, and other relief supplies for the refugees.